 Phrasal verbs examples

-The whole phrase acts as a verb, and has a different meaning to the original verb.
+The whole phrase works as a single verb, and its meaning is often different from the original verb on its own.
 For example, look up, look after and look forward to do NOT mean the same as look.
+Each phrasal verb has its own meaning and needs to be learnt as a complete expression.

 Who should learn more phrasal verbs?